nixtniet/nixt/README.rst

 **INSTALL**

-installation is done with pipx
+installation is done with pip

 |
 | ``$ pip install nixt``